GSmithApps/csv-aligner/CONTRIBUTING.md

 the two globally, or you can use nix and direnv.
 This is done with **shell.nix** and **.envrc**.

+# Making Changes

+1. Update the changelog in README.md.
+2. Update the version in package.json.

 # CICD

 The code is packaged and pushed to the marketplace